Quantitative Darboux theorems in contact geometry: A quantitative Darboux theorem in any dimension

 \subsection{Twisting estimates.}

-Throughout this subsection we will assume that $r \in [0,r_{\max})$ and use the notation established at the beginning Section \ref{sec:darboux}.
-Our goal is to prove Proposition~\ref{prop:t-estimate} which estimates the angle $\g{R_\alpha, \nD}$ between the Reeb vector field and the disks $\D(r)$ as
+Throughout this subsection we will assume that $r \in [0,\rmax)$ and use the notation established at the beginning of Section \ref{sec:darboux}.
+Our goal is to prove Proposition~\ref{prop:t-estimate} which estimates, along a radial geodesic, the angle $\g{R_\alpha, \nD}$ between the Reeb vector field and the disks $\D(r)$ as

 where $\nD$ is the unit normal vector to $\D(r)$ which coincides with $R_\alpha$ at $p$.